marcglasberg/fast_immutable_collections/docs/README2.md

 A good rule of thumb to avoid all these `expect` complexities is only comparing lists with lists, set with sets, etc.

 ## 2.4.
-IList reuse by composition
+IList Reuse by Composition

 Classes `IListMixin` and `IterableIListMixin` let you easily create your own immutable classes based on the `IList`.